For the purposes of this Agreement:

 5. Fees and Payment for Services

 In consideration of the Services provided under this Agreement, Merchant shall pay the applicable fees as outlined on our Pricing Page, which shall also be communicated with you upon your becoming a Merchant (hereinafter “Fees”).
-Standard fees are listed in EUR, GBP, USD or CAD, however, fees may vary according to the currency chosen for payment.
+Standard fees are listed in EUR, GBP, USD, CAD or AUD, however, fees may vary according to the currency chosen for payment.
 As a Logged-in User, detailed fees can be found in your account under “Fee Schedule”.

 5.2 Payment / Withholding of Fees